clinics

 • Suggests exercises that may prevent injury and/or discomfort

-• Provides psychosocial assessment, counseling and support, focused on reason for referral
+• Provides psychosocial assessment, counseling, and support, focused on the reason for your referral

-• Develops a safe pregnancy and parenting support plan with pregnant women and a bridge to community resources
+• Develops a safe pregnancy and parenting support plan with you and connects you with community resources

 • Collaborates with the health care team